AsafTzabari/Data-science-Restuarant4u-Python-Project/README.md

 # Restaurant4u Data Science Project

-Welcome to the Restaurant4u Data Science project, a comprehensive analysis and machine learning project focusing on restaurant-related data.
-This project encompasses various stages, from data crawling and cleaning to exploratory data analysis (EDA) and the implementation of machine learning models.
+Welcome to the Restaurant4u Data Science project, a comprehensive machine learning and analysis project focused on investigating how a restaurant's characteristics affect its rating.
+This project encompasses various stages, from data scanning and cleaning to exploratory data analysis (EDA) and implementation of machine learning models.

 ## Project Presentation